Sustainability & Stewardship: Green Practices at our Algonquin Park Home

 Guest Experience & Design

-Many of our most impactful sustainability choices are expressed through intentional engagement or limits to the guest experience:
+Many of the choices that most impact our sustainability happen through intentional engagement or limits to the guest experience:

 Local facilitators and staff walk gently on the earth and actively invite our guests to do the same — whether practicing “leave-no-trace” adventures in nature, pitching in with communal clean-up after dinnertime (recalling a time when the best conversations happened at the kitchen sink), or learning how to watch their energy use, our guests return home inspired and ready to make a difference.